 - Procedure requires 2 dental appointment visits, 2 weeks apart

 First appointment.
-During the first appointment (90 minutes), the dentist will prepare your tooth to accomodate a dental crown.
+During the first appointment (90 minutes), the dentist will prepare your tooth to accommodate a dental crown.
 A tooth shade will be selected and a series of digital tooth and bite impressions will be taken and forwarded to the dental lab to fabricate your permanent dental crown.
 It takes most dental labs about two weeks to fabricate your dental crown.
 In the interim, your dentist will temporarily cement a protective covering over your prepared tooth preparation and encourage you to chew on the opposite side if possible.

 Second appointment.
 During the second appointment (30 minutes), the dentist will remove the temporary covering and place the permanent crown.
 The dentist will check the fit and make any necessary adjustments prior to permanently cementing your dental crown.